 The easiest way to remove them is to run the following command:

 Why does this happen?

-During exports, stored procedures and triggers are exported with references to the current username.
+During exports, stored procedures, and triggers are exported with references to the current username.
 This happens independent of how you back up or export your database.
-The username at time of export is custom to your hosting setup.
+The username at the time of export is custom to your hosting setup.
 When you then try to import this dump on another server, where you most often use another username to connect to the database, the username in the database dump file does not match the currently active user.

 Do I need SUPER privileges?

 You do not need to have SUPER privileges to fix this, removing the definer statements will create these triggers and stored procedures with the current, and correct username.
 On most hosting setups you will and should in general never use the SUPER user (root) to run database imports, because it is dangerous to execute code as the root user.